 More generally, we cannot guarantee that applicable recovery systems, security protocols, network protection mechanisms, and other procedures of ourselves or our third-party service providers are or will be adequate to prevent network and service interruption, system failure or loss, corruption, or unauthorized access to, or disclosure, acquisition, unavailability, destruction, or other processing of, data, including personal data, personal information, and other sensitive information that we or they process or maintain.
 Moreover, our platform could be breached or disrupted if vulnerabilities in our platform are exploited by unauthorized third parties.
 Techniques used to obtain unauthorized access change frequently and the volumes of cybersecurity attacks and of security breaches and incidents generally are increasing.
 We and our third-party service providers may be unable to implement adequate preventative measures or stop any attacks while they are occurring.
-A cybersecurity attack or security breach or incident could delay or interrupt service to our learners, instructors, or organizations and may deter learners, instructors, or organizations from using our platform, and we and our service providers may face difficulties or delays in identifying, remediating, and otherwise responding to any cybersecurity attack or other security breach or incident.
-In addition, any actual or perceived cybersecurity attack or security breach or incident could damage our reputation and brand, expose us to a risk of claims, litigation, regulatory investigations or other proceedings and possible fines, penalties, or other liability and require us to expend significant capital and other resources to alleviate problems caused by the cybersecurity attack or security breach or incident.
+A cybersecurity attack or security breach or incident could delay, disrupt or interrupt our platform and services and may deter learners, instructors, or organizations from using our platform, and we and our service providers may face difficulties or delays in identifying, remediating, and otherwise responding to any cybersecurity attack or other security breach or incident.
+In addition, any actual or perceived cybersecurity attack or security breach or incident could damage our reputation and brand, expose us to a risk of claims, litigation, regulatory investigations or other proceedings and possible fines, penalties, or other liability and require us to expend significant capital and other resources.
 We incur significant costs in an effort to detect and prevent security breaches and other security-related incidents, and we expect our costs will increase as we make improvements to our systems and processes to prevent future breaches and incidents.
-Some jurisdictions have enacted laws requiring companies to notify individuals of data security breaches involving certain types of personal data.
+Some iurisdictions have enacted laws requiring companies to notify individuals of data security breaches involving certain types of personal data.
 Any disclosures relating to an actual or perceived cyberattack or other security breach or incident suffered by us or any of our third-party service providers could lead to negative publicity and any such disclosures, or any belief that a cybersecurity attack, or a security breach or incident, has impacted us, our platform, or our service providers may cause our learners, instructors, or UB customers to lose confidence in the security of our platform and the effectiveness of the cybersecurity measures we and our service providers utilize.